aduffy70/LabNotes/_posts/2019/2019-03-28-Sphagnum-macrophyllum-DNA-sequence-analysis.md

 # Results

   * Southern macrophyllum is supported as sister to S. cribrosum.
-  * Norther macrophyllum is separate and falls with cyclophyllum and pylaesii, but relationships among those three are not well resolved.
+  * Northern macrophyllum is separate and falls with cyclophyllum and pylaesii, but relationships among those three are not well resolved.
-  * So we essentially have an unresolved polytomy with pylaesii, cyclophyllum, Northern macrophyllum and Southern macrophyllum+cribrosum
+  * So we essentially have an unresolved polytomy with pylaesii, cyclophyllum, Northern macrophyllum and Southern macrophyllum+cribrosum.

 ![Maximum likelihood tree cartoon][image1]